1. Escape the everyday

 Nothing shines a light on winter’s darkness quite like a lighthouse.
 You can actually stay in one at Wicklow Head Lighthouse, an octagonal tower with views across the Irish Sea.
 Or sleep in the old lightkeeper’s cottages at Fanad Lighthouse in north Donegal, where you’ll hear tales of shipwrecks and sunken treasure.

 The tour at Hook Lighthouse in Wexford is well worth the 115 stair climb to the top, and your efforts are rewarded with panoramic sea views.
-The world’s oldest operational lighthouse recently topped Lonely Planet’s list of flashiest lighthouses, too.
+The world’s oldest operational lighthouse once topped Lonely Planet’s list of flashiest lighthouses, too.
 There’s a cosy café to warm you up, and good whale spotting to be had in the winter months.

 7. Take shelter in an Irish pub